 This information is designed to help you prepare an abstract that meets the criteria for FIP congresses.
-It is intended to be read alongside the call for abstracts, which specifies the congress topic areas, and applies to abstracts for oral presentations and posters.
+It is intended to be read alongside the call for abstracts, which specifies the congress topic areas, and applies to abstracts for posters.

 What is an abstract?

 An abstract is a short statement that gives the reader a comprehensive yet concise understanding of your work.
 Your work could be research, such as a study or clinical trial, or a new or unique service, programme, theory or resource.

 An abstract is an opportunity to make your work known, inform practice and/or education, and to establish connections with others in your field of interest.
 It should tell readers what you are going to present and interest them in learning more about your work — they may decide to attend your presentation, visit your poster or contact you based on it.

 Your abstract will have difference audiences: